 Icedrive vs MEGA Matchup

-Since Icedrive is new on the cloud storage scene, we’re doing a series of new cloud storage comparisons to see how it stacks up against the more established competition.
-Like in our Icedrive vs Sync.com and Icedrive vs pCloud comparisons, we’ll be running the providers through six separate rounds, each focused on a vital part of any cloud storage solution.
+We’ve done a series of cloud storage comparisons to see how both Icedrive and MEGA stack up against the more established competition.
+Like in our Icedrive vs Sync.com and Icedrive vs pCloud comparisons, we’ll be running the providers through eight separate rounds, each focused on a vital part of any cloud storage solution.

-These rounds include features, pricing, usability, file syncing and sharing, speed and, finally, security and privacy.
-Since there’s an even number of rounds, we might end up with a tie, in which case we’ll consider how wide the margins of victory were and prioritize some rounds higher than others.
+These rounds include features, pricing, ease of use, file syncing and sharing, speed, security, privacy and, finally, customer support.
+Since there’s an even number of rounds, we might end up with a tie, in which case we’ll consider how wide the margins of victory were and prioritize some rounds over others.

 Like always, we’ll kick our comparison off by taking a look at what features Icedrive and MEGA offer.
-We’ve separated file syncing and sharing into its own round, seeing as these represent the core features of any cloud storage.
-So for this round, we’ll focus on what might be described as “bonus” features.
+We’ll look at file syncing and sharing a little later on in its own round, seeing as these represent the core features of any cloud storage.
+For this round, we’ll focus on what you might call “bonus” features.

 Starting with Icedrive, the newcomer clearly favors a clean and simple design over flooding users with menus, buttons and advanced functionality.
 That said, there are a few things still worth mentioning.
 First is the ability to stream and preview a wide variety of file types directly from storage, even if the files themselves are encrypted.

-This means that you can listen to an audio file or watch a movie directly from your online storage without having to download the file first, all without sacrificing anything in terms of security.
+This means that you can listen to an audio file or watch a movie directly from the cloud without having to download the file first, without sacrificing anything in terms of security.
 MEGA also lets you preview certain file types directly in the cloud.
 This applies to music, PDFs and photos, but unfortunately not videos.

-Moving on to MEGA, the more established cloud storage service offers quite a bit more in terms of what might be considered “bonus” features.
+Moving on to MEGA, the more established cloud storage service offers quite a bit more in terms of unusual features.
 First up is the Mozilla Thunderbird extension — aptly called MEGAbird — which enables you to send large files via email, getting around that pesky 25MB limit that you usually have with email attachments.

 There’s also a chat client included in the web dashboard, which is great for users looking for a way to send encrypted messages to each other.
 Unfortunately, there’s not much in the way of collaboration tools, as the zero-knowledge encryption makes this impossible.
 The same is true for Icedrive, though, and neither service makes it onto our best cloud storage for collaboration list.

-Finally, there’s also a command-line tool called MEGAcmd which gives you the ability to perform advanced operations, such as setting up automated backups without having to use the actual interface.
+For more advanced users, MEGA offers a command-line tool called MEGAcmd, which gives you the ability to perform advanced operations such as setting up an automated backup without having to use the actual interface.

 Price is the deciding factor for many users when choosing which cloud storage solution works best for them.
-There’s a lot of variety here, with some providers being far more expensive than others despite not offering any more storage, additional features or security.
+There’s a lot of variety here, with some providers being far more expensive than others despite not offering any more storage or additional features.

 - Bandwidth limit: 3GB